census-bds/disaster-tool/README.md

-## Exploring Hurricane Ian's potential impact on thee supply chain
+## Exploring Hurricane Ian's potential impact on the supply chain

 This project visualizes the dominant industries and products in areas affected by Hurricane Ian.
 We aim to provide a reusable pipeline that can be re-applied for other natural disasters.

 ### Setup

+- Clone repo.
+- Install R package dependencies (**TK**)
-One data file is not available via API: download the 2017 NAPCS structure file from [here](https://www.census.gov/naics/napcs/?274456) to get 2017 NAPCS labels.
+- Download the 2017 NAPCS structure file from [here](https://www.census.gov/naics/napcs/?274456) to get 2017 NAPCS labels.
+- Download [this file](https://www2.census.gov/programs-surveys/economic-census/data/2017/sector00) from the Census FTP site for the Econ Census-derived NAICS-NAPCS crosswalk.

 ### Data sources